 There were commentators and reporters.
 We had storytellers and we had documentarians, sound artists.
 It was all at the rabble podcast network.
 We found that many of the podcasters were also working in radio, and for people in under-represented groups, podcasting gave them a way to report on important issues that just weren’t hitting the mainstream.

-A particular example is a program called Africafiles, which was produced by African ex-pats, speaking to Africans living in Canada who weren’t able to get much news from home.
+A good example is a program called Africafiles, which was produced by African ex-pats, speaking to Africans living in Canada who weren’t able to get much news from home.
 It was a great way to use podcasting and the blend of information was very innovative, and they were able to get news from across the continent.
-There were a number of hosts over the years, producing in countries from Cameroon to England to Canada.
-Watching that program develop and change was a real testament to the way podcasting had opened up the media landscape.

 CBC’s As It Happens

 You recently worked with CBC on a redesign of its national current affairs program podcast As It Happens.
 Tell us a bit about this project.

 CBC’s As It Happens is a venerable, very well respected program with established listenership for the radio show.
 So the question was: What to do to make it also appeal to the podcast listeners, or to draw listeners who already like the show to engage with it as a podcast as well?

 I proposed drawing together the professional journalistic format of As It Happens and some of the immediacy and informality that independent podcasts have.